A robust optimization approach for dynamic traffic signal control with emission considerations: Signal control with emission constraints

-Such a constraint requires that the emission amount is below some critical value $E_i$ for any link $I_i$.
-Notice that, for now, we are simply replacing the macroscopic relationship with a polynomial function without any consideration of errors associated with this polynomial approximation.
+Notice that, for now, we are simply replacing the macroscopic relationship with a polynomial function without any consideration of errors associated with this approximation.
 Later in the next subsection, we will take into account approximation errors and handle them using robust optimization techniques.

-Side constraints of the form \eqref{deterministic constraint} can be easily transformed to address other types of environmental considerations including: \begin{itemize} \item the total emissions in the entire network is bounded by some given value; \item the differences among total emissions of all links are bounded; and \item the total emissions in the entire network is minimized. \end{itemize} The first case is a trivial extension of the constraint \eqref{deterministic constraint}, and will not be treated in this paper.
-The second case ensures that no link (or the neighborhood near that link) suffers much more than other parts of the network in terms of air quality.
-Such an issue was identified by \cite{BR} as {\it environmental equity}.
-For the third case, we may invoke the ``epigraph reformulation''.
-Detailed formulations incorporating the last two environmental considerations will be presented in Section \ref{secgeneralization}.
+Side constraints of the form \eqref{deterministic constraint} can be easily generalized to address other types of environmental considerations including the following. \begin{itemize} \item The total emission on a subset of the network is bounded by some given value. \item The total emission on a subset of the network is minimized. \item The differences among the total emissions on a subset of links are bounded and/or minimized. \end{itemize} The first case is a trivial extension of the constraint \eqref{deterministic constraint}, and will not be elaborated in this paper.
+The second case can be easily handled by invoking the ``epigraph reformulation''.
+The third case ensures that no link (or nearby environment) suffers much more than other parts of the network in terms of pollutant emission.
+This issue is identified by \cite{BR} as {\it environmental equity}.
+Detailed treatment of the last two environmental considerations will be presented in Section \ref{secgeneralization}.